ModuleLoader/es-module-loader/docs/system-register.md

 ### Limitations

-The main limitation with authoring in this format and transitioning to ES6 is if unresolved exports exist such as:
+The main limitations with the format are the lack of TDZ for hosited bindings, as well as an inability to throw for non-existent bindings such as:

 ```javascript
 import {p} from 'q';